Pacific Equatorial Forest

 The Pacific Equatorial Forest (also known as the Pacific Forest of Ecuador) is a tropical forest ecosystem located along Ecuador's coastal mountain range at 0° latitude, primarily concentrated in northwestern Manabí.
 The ecosystem is most notable for its high diversity of forest types in unusually close proximity.
 Tropical rainforest, moist evergreen forest, premontane cloud forest, and tropical deciduous forest can all be encountered over the course of a one-day hike, and the transition from one forest type to another can occur in as little as 500 meters.

-The Pacific Equatorial Forest, along with the rest of the coastal forests of Ecuador, are considered among the most threatened tropical forest in the world.
+The Pacific Forest of Ecuador is considered among the most threatened tropical forests in the world.
 It occupies the geographic center of the Tumbes-Chocó-Magdalena biodiversity hotspot.
 As much as 98% of coastal tropical forest have already been lost in Ecuador, which primarily occurred over the last three generations.
 The Pacific Equatorial Forest, in particular, represents the greatest concentration of unprotected forest in coastal Ecuador and has been designated by several international conservation organizations as a global conservation priority.